 In accordance with the new three-year cycle, the board will hold two regulatory meetings per year, starting with the Interior Region and the Arctic/Western Region in 2016/2017, followed by the Central/Southwest Region and statewide regulations in 2017/2018, and finally the Southcentral Region and the Southeast Region in 2018/2019.
 The new meeting schedule is designed to avoid regional overlap with the Board of Fisheries.

 The Board of Game consists of seven members serving three-year terms.
 Members are appointed by the governor and confirmed by the legislature.
 Members are appointed on the basis of interest in public affairs, good judgment, knowledge, and ability in the field of action of the board, with a view to providing diversity of interest and points of view in the membership (see Alaska Statute 16.05.221).

 The board meeting cycle generally occurs from October through March.
-The board considers changes to regulations on a region-based schedule.
-Each region will be discussed on a Two-year cycle.
+The board considers changes to regulations on a region-based schedule, wherein each region is discussed on a three-year cycle.
 Board of Game meetings vary in duration from 5 to 11 days and occur in communities around the state.
 The board may also meet due to a court action, legislation or an emergency situation.
 The board uses biological and socioeconomic information provided by the Alaska Department of Fish and Game, public comment received from people inside and outside of the state, and guidance from the Alaska Department of Public Safety and Alaska Department of Law when creating regulations that are sound and enforceable.

 The Board of Game’s authority to adopt regulations as described in AS 16.05.255.
 Those regulations can be found under 5 AAC Chapters 84, 85, 92, and 99.